TheDelphiGator/SynEdit-for-Delphi/README.md

 *Added Class TSynEditKeyUtils which will assist in the processing and getting information about the SynEdit keystrokes.

 *Added Class TSynEditAutoPopup which attaches an auto popup to SynEdit catering for Cut,Copy,Paste,Select All,Undo,Redo and Goto Row dialog box.
 Goto Row shortcut configurable in constryctor, CTRL+G is default.
 Popup displays shortcut text for all menu items.

+*Added Class TSynEditStatusBar which is a Generic Status Bar event handler class for SynEdit incorporating Row/Line number, Insert Mode and Modified Flag.
+Attaches to passed SynEdit object.